Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ## We need a fuzzer

 Kuinox has long been vouching for a better [fuzzer](https://en.wikipedia.org/wiki/Fuzzing).
 The old fuzzer was nothing more than a structured random string generator and never produced anything than a few messy testcases for the lexer.
 The problem?
 There is no decent fuzzer available in .NET and I thought writing one would be a massive time sink without significant results.
+Kuinox has tried to fuzz the compiler with [sharpfuzz](https://github.com/Metalnem/sharpfuzz) and it caught a handful of lexer bugs, but nothing more of interest.

 One long day after searching for bugs, I've opened up the [wiki page for AFL](https://en.wikipedia.org/wiki/American_Fuzzy_Lop_(software)), a famous fuzzer.
 Reading about its high-level functionality, none of the components seemed that daunting so I've decided to give it a shot.

 ### Step 1: Instrumentation